MESSAGE FROM THE RT. HON. LORD MAYOR OF MELBOURNE

 MESSAGE FROM THE PRIME MINISTER

-With these thoughts in mind, and in a warm spirit of friendship, I send my best wishes to everyone attending this year’s Melbourne Chinatown Chinese New Year Festival and hope you have a wonderful celebration.
+It is with great pleasure that I send my best wishes to everyone attending this year’s Melbourne Chinatown Chinese New Year Festival.

 Prime Minister of Australia